NathanMBR/oligula-automatizacoes/TO-DO.md

 - System to save steps and variables in a JSON file
 - List all saved files
 - Import / Export files (import copies from other folder to data folder; export does the opposite)
-- Remove test steps and variables after implementing

 ### Steps

-- Disable "Run Automation" button while automation is running (add spinner)
 - Add keyboard combination press step (`Ctrl + Shift + K` for example)
 - Add conditional step (`if`, `else`, `else if`)
-- Move mouse: Check if mouse position is valid (use `autopilot::screen.is_point_visible`)
+- Add sleep step
 - Move mouse: Add "smooth movement" option

 ## Settings Menu

 ### Automator

-- Configure time between steps execution
+- Move mouse: add "capture delay" setting (default to 5s)

 ## Spreadsheet Formatter